4 (The Pink Album)

-4 (The Pink Album) is the fourth studio album by Danish band Lukas Graham, released on 20 January 2023, through Warner.
+4 (The Pink Album) is the fourth studio album by Danish band Lukas Graham, released on 20 January 2023, through Warner Records.
 The album is supported by five singles: "Lie", "Share That Love", "All of It All", "Wish You Were Here" and "Home Movies".
 It is their first studio album in five years following the release of their third studio album 3 (The Purple Album) (2018).